JRobber/showcase/README.md

 # Project Summary

 In this project we will create a react application from scratch using `create-react-app`.
-This project will start as an appendix of solutions to toy problems.
-We will have a navigation bar on the left of toy problem topics that will then change the workspace view on the right.
+This project will start as a showcase of solutions to toy problems.
+We will have a header at the top and a navigation bar on the left of toy problem topics that will then change the workspace view on the right.
 At the end of this project you should have a comfortable understanding on how to quickly boot up a React project using `create-react-app` and an understanding of the following topics:

 * Components
 * State